-Using some sustainable organic pest control methods would be your best bet for battling these insect infestations over time.
+Using some of these sustainable organic pest control methods would be your best bet for battling these insect infestations over time.

 In this article I will be explaining some organic pest control methods that have been proven to work and if applied correctly will become a long term solution to pest issues.

-Do your research these organic methods to get the most out of them.
+Do your own research on these organic pest control methods for your garden to get the most out of them.

-So what I am saying is the bugs are attracted to unhealthy plants.
+So what I am saying is the invading insects are attracted to unhealthy or stressed out garden plants.

-In nature the weak get taken down first to make room for the strong.
+In nature the weak get taken down first to make more room for the strong.

 It is our job as gardeners to give our plants that we are growing the best possible living conditions that is in our control.
 Mother nature does the rest.

-Below are some gardening tips for pest control you can use to greatly reduce the amount of pest attacks to your garden plants.
+Below are some organic pest control ideas you can try to greatly reduce the amount of pest attacks to your garden plants.

 Compost used in our garden beds would be the first things recommended to give your plants a healthy growing medium which the plants roots can now expand easily allowing larger healthier plants and also allow them feed on the the necessary nutrients that the living life forms create contained within it.